 Family medicine includes certificants of the CFPC or the CMQ (family medicine) and, unless otherwise stated, general practitioners not certified in Canada, foreign-certified specialists and other non-certified specialists.
-In Newfoundland and Labrador and Saskatchewan, starting in 2004; Nova Scotia, New Brunswick and Yukon, starting in 2007; P.E.I., starting in 2009; Quebec, from 2009 to 2018; and Alberta, starting in 2010, non-certified specialists are designated as specialists in their specialty of practice.
+In Newfoundland and Labrador and Saskatchewan, starting in 2004; Nova Scotia and the Yukon, starting in 2007; New Brunswick, from 2007 to 2021; P.E.I., starting in 2009; Quebec, from 2009 to 2018; and Alberta, starting in 2010, non-certified specialists are designated as specialists in their specialty of practice.
 As of 2019, Quebec non-certified specialist data is unavailable.
 The impact is deemed to be minimal; however, caution should be used when comparing years.
 For all other jurisdictions, specialists include certificants of the Royal College or the CMQ (see Section 3.6 for details).